 Does your insurance pay for an annual physical exam?

 Most insurance plans cover comprehensive wellness visits, not annual physical exams.

-Comprehensive wellness visits include checking routine measurements like weight, height, and blood pressure.
+Comprehensive wellness visits include checking routine weight, height, and blood pressure measurements.
 Annual physical exams are much more extensive and include bloodwork and other tests.
 Check with your insurance company to confirm your benefits before you make your appointment.

 How much do annual physical exams cost?

 An annual physical exam’s cost will vary by coverage, doctor, and location.
 According to House of Debt, those without coverage may look at anywhere from $50 to $200 for an annual physical exam.

 Note that this usually only involves a review of medical history and records, general physical evaluation, vitals check, and vision test.
 If you require a blood panel test, ultrasound, or CT scan, the costs will vary and are not included in the $50-200 price range.